vovaklh/Security-docs/README.md

 ![Face_detection](resources/images/face_detection.png)

 **Face verification**: we want to compare two faces and answer the question whether faces are same or not.
 Face detection is part of face verification system.
-Firstly we need to find face face on an image.
+Firstly we need to find face on an image.
 The next step is to compare faces using similarity metric.

 ![Face_verification](resources/images/face_verification.jpg)